Course Reserves for Instructors

 Deadlines for the professional schools may be earlier, depending upon the start date of their terms.

 The default loan period for written materials is Two-Hours.
 The default loan period for media is Four-Hours.
-For both, an extended loan period of One-Day is available; Tags are provided within the Course reading list to indicate when an extended loan period is preferred.
+For both, an extended loan period of One-Day is available; Tag items on your reading list to indicate when an extended loan period is preferred.
 However, if the same material is on Course Reserves for multiple courses, the shorter loan period will apply to all copies of that title.

 Instructors who have submitted a reading list may borrow material off of that reading list for up to two weeks for classroom prep and use.
 If you know in advance when you’ll need these materials, you may place a booking request on the item.
 This will prevent the item from being loaned out during the time that you need it.